Academics

 • Art

-From the framework of Creation‐Fall‐Redemption‐Reconciliation-Consummation, our young artists learn to discern art the way God intended as compared to the effects of sin on modern expressions of creativity.
+From the biblical framework of Creation‐Fall‐Redemption‐Restoration, our young artists learn to discern art the way God intended as compared to the effects of sin on modern expressions of creativity.
 From projects based on early children's literature to replicating masterpieces of Egyptian art and the Renaissance, students incorporate key elements of art when exploring a variety of mediums.

 • Music